Skip to content

 • What you’re doing doesn’t change your core character.

-• What you must not do depends on the project, not the persona.
+• What you must not do depends on the project, not the persona or the playbook.

 Instant context switching.
-One command swaps the full agent configuration:
+One command spawns an agent with the full composed configuration:

 Terminal window

 No file editing.
 No copy-paste.
 The agent is now a reviewer with the right persona, voice, and rules.
+Use brainjar compose review instead when you want the prompt as text (for MCP, orchestration, or piping into another tool).
 See Brains.

 Team alignment.
-Export a brain as a pack.
+Export the workspace as a pack.
 Teammates import it.
 The entire team runs the same agent behavior for the same workflow:

 Terminal window

 Subagent orchestration.
 Compose a full prompt from named layers and dispatch it to a subagent.
-The lead agent doesn’t paste raw text — it assembles a prompt from components via the MCP tool:
+The lead agent doesn’t paste raw text — it calls the MCP tool with a structured source:

 Reproducibility.
 Save a configuration, restore it anywhere.
 Same layers in, same behavior out.
 No drift, no “works on my machine” for agent setups.
 Debug a misbehaving agent by inspecting each layer independently — you can see exactly which layer introduced a behavior.